Padangbai

 drive by car.

-It serves as a ferry port for travel to Lombok, The Gilis and other of the Lesser Sunda Islands.
-It is also a lovely beach
+It serves as a ferry port for travel to Lombok, the Gilis and other of the Lesser Sunda Islands.

 There are beautiful private bungalow's for rent with an amazing view over the "Blue Lagoon".

-Since it is also possible to do your diving from here to the islands of Nusa Penida and Nusa Lembongan,
+It also possible to do your diving from here to the islands of Nusa Penida -

-you might consider to stay here for a couple of days or longer.
+You might consider to stay here for a couple of days or longer, whatever you want we can arrange it.

 There are a couple of dive sites nearby which are reached by boat within 10 minutes and the little islands of Tepekong, Mimpang and Biaha a little further away.